Here is a look at the life of former US Attorney General Eric Holder.

 Member of Barack Obama’s vice presidential selection team.

-Is an active member of the youth mentoring organization Concerned Black Men.
+Is an active member of the national youth mentoring organization Concerned Black Men.

 1976-1988 - Works for the Department of Justice’s Public Integrity Section.